mattyoung101/musicvis3d/paper/major.typ

 #pagebreak()

 = Appendix A: Special thanks
-- *Angus* and *Henry*, for always listening to my nonsense inside and outside the COSC pracs.
+- *Angus Scroggie* and *Henry Batt*, for always listening to my nonsense inside and outside the COSC pracs.
-    Good to have beers with you guys - thanks for being real ones, and the best of luck in your own projects.
+    It was great to have beers (or apple cider, technically) with you guys - thanks for being real ones, and the best of luck in your own projects!
+They are looking fantastic!
 - *Joey de Vries* of LearnOpenGL, for providing one of the best graphics programming resources.
 - *Laura Brehm*, *Mr FijiWiji*, *AGNO3* and *Animadrop*, for producing great music.
-- The authors and contributors of: SDL2, glad, glm, Cap'n Proto, dr_flac, stb_image, NumPy, SciPy, spectrum.py, Simplex.h - such a project could not even be remotely achieved without the generous efforts of these talented programmers.
+- *The authors and contributors* of: SDL2, glad, glm, Cap'n Proto, dr_flac, stb_image, NumPy, SciPy, spectrum.py, Simplex.h - such a project could not even be remotely achieved without the generous efforts of these talented free software programmers.
 - *Paul Houx* of The Cinder Project, for the quaternion camera.
 The camera animations would not have been at all possible without this extremely polished perspective camera implementation.